 “Farewell, my son!
 And farewell all my earthly happiness!
 Farewell, my only son!
 Would to God I had died for thee!
 I shall never more see earthly good in the land of the living!
 Attempt not to comfort me!
 I shall go mourning all the rest of my days, until my grey hairs come down with sorrow to the grave!”

-I pass, with melancholy
+with melancholy stare,

-By all these solemn heaps of
+these solemn heaps of fate;

-And think, as soft and sad I
+think, as soft and sad I tread

-Above the venerable
+the venerable dead,

-Time was, like me, they life
+was, like me, they life possessed;

-And time will be when I
+will be when I shall rest.

 In the Baptist section of the Paddington cemetery is William Grimes, who died on October 30, 1870, aged 60.
 The stone tells us that he “was the father of Messrs.
 Grimes of this city.”
 It also records the death of Ernest Henry Grimes, a grandson, who died on May 12, 1875, aged 6.
 The Grimes family are prominent in Brisbane history over a considerable period.
 Samuel and George Grimes were members of the Assembly as representatives of Oxley and Bulimba.